 Often, whether due to the disease process, medications, treatments or the change in physical activity, a patient’s appetite may change.
 A patient may lose his or her appetite or the taste of foods may “change.”
-Problems with swallowing or nausea may arise may and make eating difficult.
+Problems with swallowing or nausea may arise and make eating difficult.
 Constipation and or diarrhea may also play a role in a patient’s loss of appetite.
 These symptoms are not uncommon in hospice patients, but there are some things which can be done to help.
-Please notify your hospice nurse if you have any of these problems so he or she can recommend treatment.
+Please inform your hospice nurse if you have any of these problems so he or she can recommend treatment.

 It is not at all uncommon for a patient’s need and desire for food to change.
 Never try to “force” a patient to eat.
 Instead, you may try to encourage a patient to eat smaller portions of food more often.
 Let the patient choose what he or she would like and when.
 Nutritional value can be increased in foods by adding prepared breakfast drinks or commercial supplements (such as Ensure) to a patient’s diet.